Petroleum industry in Canada: Major players

 Although around a dozen companies operate oil refineries in Canada, only three companies – Imperial Oil, Shell Canada and Suncor Energy – operate more than one refinery and market products nationally.
 Other refiners generally operate a single refinery and market products in a particular region.
 Regional refiners include North Atlantic Refining in Newfoundland, Irving Oil in New Brunswick, Valero Energy in Quebec, Federated Co-operatives in Saskatchewan, Parkland in British Columbia, and Cenovus Energy in Alberta, BC, and Saskatchewan.
-While Petro Canada was once owned by the Canadian government, it is now owned by Suncor Energy, which continues to use the Petro Canada label for marketing purposes.
+While Petro Canada was once owned by the Canadian government, it was acquired by Suncor Energy, which continues to use the Petro Canada label for marketing purposes.
 In 2007 Canada's three biggest oil companies brought in record profits of $11.75 billion, up 10 percent from $10.72 billion in 2006.
 Revenues for the Big Three climbed to $80 billion from about $72 billion in 2006.
 The numbers exclude Shell Canada and ConocoPhillips Canada, two private subsidiaries that produced almost 500,000 barrels per day in 2006.